birdLark/birdLark.github.io/community/contribution_guide/contribute.md

 ### ISSUE

-Generally, LarkMidTable uses ISSUE to track logical issues, including bugs and improvements, and uses GitHub pull requests to manage the review and merge of specific code changes.
+Generally, birdlarkuses ISSUE to track logical issues, including bugs and improvements, and uses GitHub pull requests to manage the review and merge of specific code changes.
 That is, ISSUEs are used to describe _what_ should be fixed or changed, and high-level approaches, and pull requests describe _how_ to implement that change in the project's source code.
 For example, major design decisions are discussed in ISSUE.

-1. Find the existing LarkMidTable ISSUE that the change pertains to.
+1. Find the existing birdlarkISSUE that the change pertains to.
     1. Do not create a new ISSUE if creating a change to address an existing issue in ISSUE; add to the existing discussion and work instead
     1. Look for existing pull requests that are linked from the ISSUE, to understand if someone is